Oil reserves in Venezuela: Orinoco Belt

+Skepticism around reserve figures

+Some are skeptical of the current estimate of 300 billion barrels, and note that OPEC only publishes the figures given by members and the reserves have not been audited by third parties.
+The tripling of reserve estimates happened under notoriously corrupt Hugo Chávez and Nicolás Maduro and when oil was around $100 a barrel, meaning a portion of those reserves may no longer be economic to develop.
+The director of the Latin American Energy Institute at Rice University's Baker Institute for Public Policy suggests that the reserves could be closer to 100-110 billion barrels, and Rystad Energy estimates reserves around 81 billion barrels.

 Comparison to Saudi Arabia

 In early 2011, then-president Hugo Chávez and the Venezuelan government announced that the nation's oil reserves had surpassed that of the previous long-term world leader, Saudi Arabia.
 OPEC said that Saudi Arabia's reserves stood at 265 Goilbbl in 2009.

-While Venezuela has reported "proven reserves" topping those reported by Saudi Arabia, industry analyst Robert Rapier has suggested that these numbers reflect variables driven by changes in crude oil market prices—indicating that the percentage of Venezuela's oil that qualifies as Venezuela's "proven" reserves may be driven up or down by the global market price for crude oil.

 According to Rapier, Venezuela's oil reserves are largely of "extra-heavy crude oil" which might "not be economical to produce" under certain market conditions.
-(Reuters columnst John Kemp reports that Venezuela's "very dense crudes... are complicated to process," and are priced at a "large discount," when compared to the crudes of other producers.)
+(Reuters columnist John Kemp reports that Venezuela's "very dense crudes... are complicated to process," and are priced at a "large discount," when compared to the crudes of other producers.)
 Rapier notes that the near-quadrupling of Venezuela's claimed "proven" reserves, between 2005 and 2014—from 80 Gbbl to 300 Gbbl—may have been due to soaring crude oil prices that made Venezuela's normally uneconomical heavier crude suddenly market-viable to produce, and thus elevating it to within Venezuela's "proven" reserves.
 Consequently, Rapier contends, periods of lower crude oil market prices may remove those reserves from the "proven" category—placing Venezuela's viable "proven reserves" well below Saudi Arabia's.

-By comparison, Rapier contends, the lighter crude generally associated with Saudi oil fields is cost-effective to produce under most market-price conditions, and thus is more consistently, and uniformly, part of Saudi Arabia's "proven" reserves, compared to the more variable usefulness of the Venezuelan oil.
+By comparison, Rapier contends, the lighter crude generally associated with Saudi oil fields is cost-effective to produce under most market-price conditions, and thus is more consistently, and uniformly, part of Saudi Arabia's "proven" reserves.